BrTDevil/rPass/README.md

-# rPass
-Local passord manager
+# Password manager

-Next step will be to add an ancryption for the json file
+Password manager using PHP and SQLite3 for local environment